One day you may find yourself filing a lawsuit.

 - What are my payback options?

 It is crucial to discuss these and any questions you may have with lenders even before applying.
-Fully understanding a cash advance on pending lawsuits will benefit you greatly.
+Fully understanding a cash advance on pending lawsuit settlements will benefit you greatly.

 Loans for pending lawsuits are different from other types of loans.